Serving Jacksonville, Jacksonville Beach, and clients throughout Florida

 - Inattention by the physician – meaning he or she failed to review test results or even examine the patient

 - Inexperience – some physicians just do not have the experience or refuse to consult a specialist in areas in which they are unfamiliar

 - Improperly maintained diagnostic equipment, leading to inaccurate results

 Did Your Physician Fail to Diagnose a Deadly Disease?

 If your physician failed to diagnose your condition or you lost a loved one because of a failure to diagnose, then you may be entitled to compensation for your injuries and losses.

-Contact the medical malpractice attorneys at Hardesty, Tyde, Green & Ashton today.
+Contact the medical malpractice attorneys at Hardesty, Tyde & Ashton, P. A. today.
 We offer free consultations and we can assist you with your case.
 Call now to get started.